 Why Domicile Matters for Family Protections

-When someone passes away, certain family protections kick in automatically: the homestead allowance, exempt property rights, and a family allowance.
+When someone passes away, certain family protections kick in right away.
+These include the homestead allowance, exempt property rights, and a family allowance.
 But which state's rules apply?
 Arizona answers that question with a simple domicile test.

 This article applies to the estate of a decedent who dies domiciled in this state.
 Rights to homestead allowance, exempt property and family allowance for a decedent who is not domiciled in this state at the time of death are governed by the law of the decedent's domicile at death.